Mortgage Holiday vs Interest-Only- What’s Best in NZ?

 So, $500,000 x 0.33% x 6 months = $9,900 in interest over a 6 month period.
 This amount will then get added to the loan (as a minimum) and your repayments will be recalculated at the end of the mortgage holiday term.

 Possible Savings: Relief of $2,387 per month for 6 months because you are not making payments.
 The interest however gets added to the loan amount, resulting in a higher overall loan amount, compared to when you originally started, plus additional costs to cover the interest of the loan.
+However, Jane enjoyed the temporary mortgage relief when she really needed it to find that new role.

-Interest-only mortgages (IO), on the other hand, are a different way to lower your mortgage payments.
 You only need to pay the interest on the loan for a certain amount of time.
 This means that the amount of the loan’s principal doesn’t change during this time, so the monthly payments are smaller, which helps with repayments.

 • The original amount of the loan was $500,000